China: Scientists grow ‘human kidneys’ in pigs

 2023-09-07 19:38:20

-Chinese scientists have succeeded in developing kidneys containing human cells in pig embryos, a world first which raises ethical questions and could offer new avenues in the face of the shortage of organ donations.
+Chinese scientists have succeeded in developing kidneys containing human cells in pig embryos, a world first which raises ethical questions and might offer new avenues in the face of the shortage of organ donations.

 In this study, the results of which were published Thursday in the scientific journal Cell Stem Cell, researchers from the Canton Institute of Biomedical and Health Sciences focused on the kidneys because they are both among the first organs to grow and most often transplanted into humans.